 Usually the first question people ask about this initiative is whether it couldn’t just be added to existing official global designations of heritage sites.
 Unfortunately this isn’t possible.

 The top tier of heritage designations is the World Heritage List, which now includes over a thousand sites in 167 countries.
 World Heritage is a highly successful program of the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 To be listed, properties must meet certain stringent criteria; decisions are made by a committee composed of representatives of national governments.
 In order to protect the World Heritage List from “political and nationalistic uses,” the committee discourages nominations concerning “historical events or famous people [that] could be strongly influenced by nationalism or other particularisms.”
 Since governments can disagree about what constitutes nationalism or a “particularism,” the committee goes out of its way to avoid dealing with such issues.
 None of the six places described above, for example, is on the World Heritage List.

 This will be explained in more detail in an online paper.
 The bottom line, however, is that for the purpose of designating the places we are calling Global Beacons of Hope, a nongovernmental initiative is needed.

 Global Beacons of Hope is a project in formation.
-Comments are welcome; however, suggestions for designation of individual Global Beacons of Hope will not be considered at this time.
+Comments are welcome; however, at this stage, suggestions for designation of individual Global Beacons of Hope are by invitation.